shaq-senior-expert/php-test4/README.md

 ### Problem 4:

-## test - task4.txt

-#1.
+##1.
 Endpoint URL for adding a lot of apples:

 POST /api/lots